How to Land a Teaching Job Abroad

 Preparation to Teach Abroad

-You will need a current passport and depending on the nation you will be teaching in your may need to have vaccinations to prevent you from disease in that country, you have not been exposed to.
+You will need a current passport and depend on the nation you will be teaching in your may need to have vaccinations to prevent you from a disease in that country, you have not been exposed to.